jwplayer/applicaster-docs/live/broadcast-live-events.md

   - Filter on parameter: `VCH.EventState`: `PRE_LIVE`
   - Filter on parameter: `VCH.EventState`: `LIVE_UNPUBLISHED`
   - Filter on parameter: `VCH.EventState`: `LIVE_PUBLISHED`
   - Have the list sorted by 'Publish date'.
-This field automatically is derived from `VCH.ScheduledStart` and a configurable offset in Broadcast Live.
+This field automatically is derived from `VCH.ScheduledStart` and a configurable offset in Broadcast Live (`publish_start_date_offset_hours`)
 2. Register the playlist as a feed in Applicaster
 3. Add a list component in Applicaster and link it to the newly created feed
 4. Set autorefresh on 60 seconds to deal with VCH.EventState changes